FREE: 5 SECRETS TO FAST HEALTHY DINNERSGET IT NOW

 In a small bowl, whisk together the flax seed meal and water.

 Refrigerate for 15 minutes before using in recipes.

 Video Showing How To Make Flax Eggs:

-Scroll up a bit to see the video for this recipe -- it's located directly above the ingredients list.
+Tap here to jump to the video for this recipe -- it's located directly above the ingredients list.
 It's the easiest way to learn how to make Flax Eggs!